rosemutai/Todo-js-best-practices/README.md

  -->
 ### Setup

-Go to github and find the repository with Awesome-books Click on code and copy then go to your gitbash cli on your computer Clone this repository to your desired folder
+Go to github and find the repository with To-Do-List Click on code and copy then go to your gitbash cli on your computer Clone this repository to your desired folder

 <!--